Bing's first commercial recording, "I've Got the Girl," 1926. Uncredited, he and singing partner Al Rinker provided the vocal chorus.

 Bing Sings Whilst Bregman Swings LP, 1956.

-Extended play 45 rpm single featuring songs from the long playing album Bing With a Beat, 1957.
+Extended play 45 rpm singles featuring songs from the long playing album Bing with a Beat, 1957.

 New Tricks LP, 1957.